-Like you, we have also been getting used to the “new normal”.
-Over the past 18 months, businesses around the world have had to alter the services that they provide and adapt to new ways of working.
-Many of us took to working from home under the government’s regulations, and you may just be starting to return to the office on a part-time basis after a long time away.
+Like you, we have also been getting used to what is now being called the “new normal”.
+Over the past 18 months, businesses around the world have had to alter the ways in which they deliver their services and adapt to new ways of working.
+Many of us took to working from home under the government’s regulations, and you may just be starting to return to the office under a hybrid working arrangement after a long time away.

-As such, we also had to rethink how we deliver our services as people were working separately, and businesses made the transition to operating fully online.
+As a result, we also had to rethink how we direct our services as people were working separately, and many businesses made the transition to operating fully online.

-During the lockdowns, we hosted our first virtual gallery called ‘Summer Shared’ which allowed visitors to discover new artwork from some of the artists currently selling on the marketplace, all from the comfort of their sofas!
+During the initial lockdown, we hosted our first virtual gallery called ‘Summer Shared’ which allowed visitors to discover new artwork from some of the artists currently selling on the marketplace, all from the comfort of their sofas!

 The gallery space that we created was inspired by both East and North African architecture, showcasing artwork from 6 artists from 6 different countries.
 For those used to frequenting galleries and shows, the virtual gallery was without a doubt a change in pace in terms of how things are usually done.
 However, it showed us that there are creative solutions at our disposal which we can use to resolve the current issues facing the industry.

-Even though visitors could not experience the art in person, it did not take away from their ability to appreciate the artwork despite the circumstances.
+Even though visitors couldn't experience the art in person, it didn't take away from their ability to appreciate the artwork given the circumstances.

 “It's been a great opportunity to work on Fak'ugesi Festival,” says Swakara Atwell-Bennett, Founder and CEO of BetterShared.
 “Firstly, for us it's been our largest gallery build and we've also been able to really push the concept and create something quite different from what's already out there in terms of virtual galleries.”

-Designed to imitate a real-life gallery experience, we have created a gallery space which offers visitors the chance to explore the work of over 70 creatives across Digital Art, Digital Music, Digital Gaming, Digital Animation, & Immersive media.
+Designed to imitate a real-life gallery experience, we have created a gallery space which offers visitors the chance to explore the work of over 70 creatives across digital art, music, gaming, animation, & immersive media.